rust-lang/rfcs/text/0000-simple-postfix-macros.md

 `T`, `&T`, or `&mut T`.
 The internal binding the compiler creates for that expression will have that same type.

+Macros defined using this mechanism follow exactly the same namespace and scoping rules as any other macro.
+If a macro accepting a `$self:self` argument is in scope, Rust code may call it on any object.

 Since `$self` represents an internal temporary location created by the compiler, calling `stringify!` on `$self` will just return `"$self"`.
 If passed to another macro, `$self` will only match a macro argument using a designator